osquery/osquery/docs/wiki/installation/install-macos.md

-Continuous integration currently tests stable release versions of osquery against macOS 10.14 (as listed under the _Build_status_ column on the project [README](https://github.com/osquery/osquery/blob/master/README.md)).
-There are no reported issues which block expected core functionality on 10.11 and greater, however 10.9 and previous macOS versions do not work.
+Continuous Integration currently tests stable release versions of osquery against macOS 10.14 (as listed under the _Build_status_ column on the project [README](https://github.com/osquery/osquery/blob/master/README.md)).
+There are no reported issues which block expected core functionality on 10.11 and greater, however 10.9 and previous macOS versions are not supported.

 ## Package Installation